Benefits of learning the attachments and actions of muscles

 - What is restricting me from doing x movement?

-- What do I need to strengthen?
+- Which muscles do I need to strengthen?

 These types of questions are common when we start to learn about our yoga practice and when we teach others how to safely and effectively practice.
 With an understanding of basic muscle function we can much more easily deconstruct what’s going on in a posture.
 If you know your muscles, you can also use that knowledge to potentially figure out what can be done to keep that posture moving in its own process of development.
-You can read my short pos on How I Use The Knowledge Of Muscles To Help Students.
+You can read my short post on How I Use The Knowledge Of Muscles To Help Students.